cctweaker/3DStar-PGM/README.md

 #Info

-Adapter boards are thought to be used mainly with this programmer but they can also be used with any Arduino serial programmer by adding a few components and changing 2 jumpers.
+Adapter boards are thought to be used mainly with this programmer, without needing any extra components but they can also be used with any Arduino serial programmer by adding a few components and changing 2 jumpers.